 - Submissions open: February 12th, 2021

-- Submissions published by PPEH: beginning in May 2021
+- Submissions published by PPEH in the order of receipt

 We welcome any and all resources that may be useful for educators interested in teaching questions of environmental justice in the Philadelphia area.
 These may include:

 - curricular materials (reflections on courses taught, syllabi, lesson plans) about environmental justice topics (air quality, food sovereignty, transportation access, water quality, green space, policing as an environmental equity issue, Indigeneity and land rights, environmental racism, community gardening, toxic exposure, )

 - curricular materials focused on Philadelphia area sites, neighborhoods, or residents